maziac/DeZog/documentation/Usage.md

 - "limitSpeed": If enabled the simulated CPU performance is throttled to fit the given CPU frequency.
 Is enabled by default.
 If disabled the CPU will be simulated as fast as possible.
 - "updateFrequency": The update frequency of the simulator view in Hz.
 Defaults to 10Hz.
 Possible range is 5 to 100 Hz.
 - "customCode": This enables the custom code to run inside the simulator, e.g. to simulate additional ports.
 See [zsimPeripherals.md](https://github.com/maziac/DeZog/blob/master/documentation/zsimPeripherals.md) for more details.
+- "customMemory": Only evaluated if 'memoryModel' is set to 'CUSTOM'.
+Chooses the banks and their memory types.
+E.g.
+    ~~~
+    "customMemory": {
+        "numberOfBanks": 4,
+        "banks": {
+            "0": "ROM",
+            "1": "RAM",
+            "2": "RAM"
+    }
+    ~~~
+    - 'numberOfBanks': The number of banks to use for the 64k address space.
+Each bank is of the same size (64k/numberOfBanks).
+    - 'banks': Bank number/memory type pairs.
+E.g. \"0\": \"ROM\".
+Allowed for the memory type are 'ROM', 'RAM' and 'UNUSED'.
+Any not mentioned bank will automatically get the 'UNUSED' type.
+(In the example above bank number 4.)
+Reading from UNUSED memory areas will return 0xFF.
+    - Note: 'customMemory' can only model memory layouts without paging.

 ### ZEsarUX